Bipolaris sacchari

 eyespot

-Worldwide, especially in tropic and subtropic regions
+Worldwide, primarily in tropic and subtropic regions

 AL, FL, GA, HI, LA, MD